How can we expect to prevent violence writ large in the world, if we don’t choose against violence writ small within

 Let me know if you would like your name added to the mail out list.
 Bespoke reflective dialogues can be designed for your organisation or group.

-1. Parker J. Palmer, activist and sociologist – from The Touchstones of the Center for Courage & Renewal.
+1. Parker J. Palmer, activist and sociologist – from The Touchstones, Center for Courage & Renewal.